This post may contain affiliate links.

 The Casita Trailer Fiberglass Construction Style

-Some fiberglass shell trailers (like Oliver) take a step further and build double hull shells which provide even better insulation.
+Some fiberglass shell trailers (like Oliver) take a step further and build double-hull shells, providing even better insulation.
 These Casita trailers are single hulls and are lined with carpet inside.
 The shells create the structure, so there is no need for internal framing with wood or metals.
 In fact, most of the internal cabinetry and internal walls are also made of large molded fiberglass pieces.

 It is put together with rivets, like Airstreams.
-But since there are so few pieces, it doesn’t need nearly as many rivets.
-We love that this model has many large windows considering it’s small size.
+But there are so few pieces, so it doesn’t need nearly as many rivets.
+We love that this model has many large windows considering its small size.
 They make for a light and bright interior and lots of ability to take in the views surrounding your campsite.

 Walking Around The Casita Exterior

-On the street side, there is a city water connection, outside shower, and the sewer connections are located toward the front of the camper.
+On the street side, there is a city water connection near the back, an outside shower in the middle, and the sewer connections are located toward the front of the camper.

 Back and Curb Side of Exterior

-Around back there is a bumper that houses a sewer hose, and our unit has two stabilizer jacks.
-There is also a fresh water tank fill.
+Around the back is a bumper that houses a sewer hose, and our unit has two stabilizer jacks.
+There is also a freshwater tank fill.
 But most of the back of the trailer is taken up by the huge window.
 There are big windows on three sides toward the rear of the camper.

 On the curb/patio side of the camper there is a small storage area and the ability to check the water level of your fresh water tank.
 There is no fresh water gauge.
 If you want to see how much water you have, you just open this bay and look at the tank.

-Our little camper has the upgraded 23 gallon fresh water tank.
-Standard size is 16 gallons.
-The large 32 gallon grey tank is located on the belly of the trailer, and the 15 gallon black tank is at the front under the toilet of course.
+Our little camper has the upgraded 23-gallon fresh water tank.
+The standard size is 16 gallons.
+The large 32-gallon grey tank is located on the belly of the trailer, and the 15-gallon black tank is at the front under the toilet.
 Exterior storage is extremely limited.

 What is it like Inside our Casita Freedom Deluxe?

 Being just 17 in total length, as you would expect, it is pretty compact inside.
 The living area is less than 14 feet long, and Marc can literally stand in the middle and touch both side walls with his arms outstretched.
-Total square feet is probably around 80-90.
-The interior height is a bit over 6’ tall which is totally fine for us because we are not tall people.
+The total square feet is probably around 80-90.
+The interior height is a bit over 6’ tall, which is fine for us because we are not tall.
 That said, at only 5’8”, Marc has hit his head quite a few times on the low spots in doorways.

 The general layout of our Freedom Deluxe includes a bathroom and small closet up front, to the right as you enter the trailer.
-There are two swivel chairs at a small table and a kitchen area in the middle.
+Two swivel chairs are at a small table, and a kitchen area in the middle.
 At the rear of our camper, there is a bed that could be converted into a dinette area, but we leave it set up as a bed at all times.
-The interior walls are either fiberglass or carpet lined for insulation, sound reduction.
-Yep, carpet on the walls, but the flooring is a wood look vinyl.
+The interior walls are either fiberglass or carpet lined for insulation and sound reduction.
+Yep, carpet on the walls, but the flooring is wood look vinyl.

 More Detail On Our Casita Trailer Interior

 Starting at the front, the closet right as you enter is larger than it first appears because it is quite deep.
-We chose to hang a few clothes, but felt the space was better utilized by using a hanging shoe rack and rolling our clothes and using the cubbies for other storage.
+We chose to hang a few clothes but felt the space was better utilized by using a hanging shoe rack, rolling our clothes, and using the cubbies for other storage.
 The base of the closet is good for bulky items like leveling blocks and tools.
-We’ll get better organized soon and share more about that in a future post and video.

 The Middle / Main Cabin Living Area

-On the patio side of the main area there is a kitchen.
-It has a 3 way fridge at the bottom, an optional microwave and storage at the top.
-It is all built into a fiberglass mold which makes it really clean looking, and solid.
-Cabinet doors on ours are all light gray.
+On the patio side of the main area, there is a kitchen.
+It has a 3-way fridge at the bottom, an optional microwave, and storage at the top.
+It is all built into a fiberglass mold which makes it really clean-looking and solid.
+The cabinet doors on ours are all light gray.
 Previous years often had brown wood grain cabinet doors.
 We really like the more modern look of the gray cabinets in the 2019 model.
 Also, all the cabinets have locking handles to keep everything in place while in motion.
 And they really do work well.

-The kitchen area also has a small sink, and a two burner stove top.
-You can use the lid of the stove top, a sink cover, or the dining table for prep space, as there isn’t any other counter space.
+The kitchen area also has a small sink and a two-burner stovetop.
+You can use the stove top lid, a sink cover, or the dining table for prep space, as there isn’t any other counter space.
 We really like how the lid for the stove serves as a splash/splatter guard to protect the bed area from getting messy.

 Bedroom / Dinette of Our Casita Trailer

 The bedroom area can also be used for dining if you had a family and make it up as a bed each night.
 But we leave it permanently set up as a bed.
-It’s about a double size mattress of around 54″ x 76″ with two rounded edges.
-So if you wanted your own replacement mattress, you’d need to get one custom made to fit.
+It’s a double-size mattress of around 54″ x 76″ with two rounded edges.
+So if you wanted your own replacement mattress, you’d need to get one custom-made to fit.

 This model came with a TV which is mounted to the wall, but we’ll likely end up removing that.
 It also has a 12-volt charging outlet and a power outlet up near the TV (and another down under the dinette.)

-There are 3 storage cabinets above the bed.
+There are three storage cabinets above the bed.
 The largest cabinet (other than the closet up front) is at the very back above the bed.
-You could probably stuff most of your bed linens or sleeping bags in there if you were converting the space back to a dinette.
+You could probably stuff most of your bed linens or sleeping bags in there if you converted the space to a dinette.

 There are cabinets all along the upper part of the interior.
-Depending on how you option a Casita, you might end up with even more storage.
-For example, if you choose not to order a microwave, or furnace, both of those areas become storage.
+Depending on how you option a Casita, you might have even more storage.
+For example, if you choose not to order a microwave or furnace, both of those areas become storage.

 More Bedroom Area Details

-By leaving ours in the bed position at all times, we also have a huge storage area underneath the middle of the bed.
-Just the middle though because one side is the fresh water tank and the other is the hot water heater, battery and other mechanicals.
+By always leaving ours in the bed position, we also have a huge storage area underneath the middle of the bed.
+Only the middle, though, because one side is the fresh water tank, and the other is the hot water heater, battery, and other mechanicals.
 It is big enough to slide a large laundry basket in there with room to spare.

-Our bed is actually quite comfortable because the previous owner bought a bed ‘case’ that you stuff the original cushions in, zip it up, and it has a built in pillow top.
+Our bed is quite comfortable because the previous owner bought a bed ‘case’ that you stuff the original cushions in, zip it up, and have a built-in pillow top.
 It feels like a real mattress, not just a few cushions laid down to pretend to be a bed.
 It works well for people our size but would be a bit cramped for taller folks.

 The Casita Trailer Bathroom

 The Deluxe versions of Casita trailers have a small wet bath at the front.
 I say small, but it is actually bigger than some other wet baths I have been in.
-There is quite a bit of room to have a shower and you don’t need to straddle the toilet to do so.
-It is great that it is all one piece white fiberglass inside the wet bath which makes it super easy to wipe down and keep clean.
+There is quite a bit of room to have a shower, and you don’t need to straddle the toilet to do so.
+It is great that it is all one-piece white fiberglass inside the wet bath, making it easy to wipe down and keep clean.
 Also, with a small window and fan, it can air out and dry out pretty efficiently.

-There is storage for bottles in shelves, and also some water tight cubbies down low that have a marine like feel.
-Toilet is a simple plastic gravity flush that drops straight into the black tank.
+There is storage for bottles on shelves, and also some water-tight cubbies down low that have a marine-like feel.
+The toilet is a simple plastic gravity flush that drops straight into the black tank.
 There isn’t a gauge for the tank.
 If you want to know how much is in there, you need to grab a flashlight and look down the hole.

 How Does The Casita Trailer Tow?

-The Casita’s egg like shape is great for aerodynamic efficiency whether from the head winds of being towed, or with cross winds.
-It tows amazingly well behind our 2015 Jeep Cherokee Trailhawk with the V6, 9 speed transmission, and towing package.
+The Casita’s egg-like shape is great for aerodynamic efficiency, whether from the head winds of being towed or with crosswinds.
+It tows amazingly well behind our 2015 Jeep Cherokee Trailhawk with the V6, 9-speed transmission, and towing package.
 Our Jeep is rated to tow 4500 pounds.
 But FYI, most Jeep Cherokees are only rated for 2000, which is a great reminder to always be aware of your vehicle ratings before towing.
-We were impressed that we were able to average 20mpg towing the camper from Texas back up to Colorado.
+We were impressed that we could average 20mpg towing the camper from Texas back up to Colorado.

 Our Overall Thoughts So Far

 We really do love how efficiently laid out it is.
-There is a lot of RV goodness packed into this little space, and we think it is very well thought out.
-Casita offers four different floor plans in the 17 foot length.
+A lot of RV goodness is packed into this little space, and we think it is very well thought out.
+Casita offers four different floor plans in the 17-foot length.
 Each is offered in standard or deluxe.
 The deluxe models include a bathroom in the area that is normally just storage or a bunk bed in the standard model.
-Ours is the 17 foot Freedom Deluxe.
+Ours is the 17-foot Freedom Deluxe.

 We have also been loving our trips in the Casita trailer.
 It is so fun having a smaller, more nimble camper that we can park just about anywhere.
-Whether boondocking on a remote rough road, squeezing into a tiny campsite, or parked in a friend or family members driveway are all easy.
+Whether boondocking on a remote, rough road, squeezing into a tiny campsite, or parked in a friend’s or family member’s driveway are all easy.
 Especially compared to when we are used to trying to find places to put our 40’ Class A motorhome.

 The floor plan works great for us.
-There are a few little changes we plan to make as we get more organized, and start personalizing it for our needs.
-So far we are super happy with how easy it is to tow, park, set up, and maintain.
+We plan to make a few little changes as we get more organized and start personalizing it for our needs.
+So far, we are super happy with how easy it is to tow, park, set up, and maintain.

-We’ll be sharing more about our Casita trailer – plus more content on our 40′ motorhome – in upcoming articles and videos.
+We’ll share more about our Casita trailer – plus more content on our 40′ motorhome – in upcoming articles and videos.
 What else would you like to know and see?